TUSKS RIGHT DOWN TO THE GROUND...

 Over the last 18 months, the poaching of elephants for their ivory has increased alarmingly across the African continent.
 A recent atrocity accounted for 11 elephants, gunned down in cold blood along Tsavo’s Tiva River in January this year.
 The incident made headlines and appalled people around the world.
 One thing is certain: if Tsavo’s ‘hundred pounder’ elephants are not secured today, they and their gene pool will soon be gone forever.

-Working in close collaboration with the Kenya Wildlife Service (KWS) and alongside research and conservation partners including Save The Elephants, the Tsavo Trust monitors the elephant populations of Tsavo, with a specific emphasis on the large ‘tuskers’.
-Richard Moller, Tsavo Trust’s Chief Conservation Officer, is carrying out this monitoring, with the indispensable help of our light aircraft, 5Y ACE, which has spent a long lifetime flying for conservation over Tsavo and other Kenyan National Parks.
+TSAVO TRUST'S 'Big Tusker Project' Working in close collaboration with the Kenya Wildlife Service (KWS) and alongside research and conservation partners including Save The Elephants, the Tsavo Trust monitors the elephant populations of Tsavo, with a specific emphasis on the large ‘tuskers’.
+Richard Moller, Tsavo Trust’s Chief Executive Officer, was originally carrying out this monitoring, with the indispensable help of our light aircraft, 5Y ACE, which has spent a long lifetime flying for conservation over Tsavo and other Kenyan National Parks.
+Today, thanks to so much support for the project, Tsavo Trust now has a second aircraft, 5Y TTZ, and a second Pilot, Josh Outram.
+This has relieved some pressure on ACE, who was well overdue a 'face lift' and is now undergoing a total rebuild.
 In such a huge, remote place as Tsavo, an aircraft is a vital conservation tool, providing an additional ‘eye in the sky’ in conjunction with KWS’s own aircraft.

 As well as contributing to scientific data collation, the reports transmitted real-time from the Tsavo Trust aircraft can assist KWS in mounting an appropriate response to any identified threats to Tsavo’s elephants.
 To that end, the KWS team on the ground has warmly welcomed the Tsavo Trust’s participation in their conservation efforts.
-Considering the sheer size and geography of the area being surveyed, no single effort can ever be a ‘catch-all’ solution – as was so tragically demonstrated by the recent incident on the Tiva - but the Tsavo Trust aircraft can make a measurable difference to the safety of elephants in Tsavo – and so can you by helping us to do this job.
+Considering the sheer size and geography of the area being surveyed, no single effort can ever be a ‘catch-all’ solution – but the Tsavo Trust aircraft and ground monitoring units can make a measurable difference to the safety of elephants in Tsavo – and so can you by helping us to do this job.